kaiko-ai/eva/docs/user-guide/advanced/model_registry.md

 ['universal/vit_small_patch16_224_random', 'pathology/kaiko_vits16', 'pathology/kaiko_vits8', ...]
 ```

-A model can then be loaded and instantiated as follows:
+A model can then be loaded and instantiated like this:

 ```python
 import torch